aiaaee/React_Projects/TodoApp/README.md

 When you complete a task, you can cross it off your list.
 This gives you a sense of progress and achievement, something you’ll lack if you’re always rushing from one task to the next.
 If you feel a sense of achievement, it spurs you on and motivates you to keep moving forward.

+### What did we do in Project?

+we wrote an app that is able to add tasks and maintain out day-to-day works or list everything that we have to do. with the most important tasks at the top of the list, and the least important tasks at the bottom.
+It is helpful in planning our daily schedules.
+We can add more tasks at any time and delete a task that is completed.

+### features
+In this version of the ToDo list, the user will be getting four options:

+Create (add) a new task or adding a new ToDo in the ToDo List App.
+See all the tasks or View all the ToDos that were added to the app.
+Delete any ToDo from the list of ToDos.
+Exit from the app.